sofiafer08/CyberHojaldre/Power_&_Sense_Management/README.md

 ### HuskyLens Camera

 We used a **HUSKYLENS Smart Vision Sensor**.
 This sensor can detect and recognize objects, faces and colors using built-in AI algorithms.
 It is especially useful for projects involving computer vision, such as object tracking and autonomous navigation.
 Each HUSKYLENS module includes a camera, a processor for AI functions and a interface with a digital display and buttons.
-Its purpose is to detect incoming
+Its purpose is to detect incoming trafic signs and identify their color in order to indicate our vehicle side of the lane it must follow in the obstacle challenge.

 ![Husky lens 200](https://github.com/user-attachments/assets/fb5a7aea-b139-4649-8c0e-841a44ab04ed)